Friday 12th October: Feel Good Friday at Bluecoat (9.00am – 5.00pm)

 - Women’s Health Information and Support Centre (WHISC)

 - Working Conversations

 Tom Rae Smith: The Depressed Artist Support Bureau

-The Depressed Artists’ Support Bureau is a live art performance which will be part of DaDaFest 2018, making a guest appearance at Liverpool Mental Health Festival.
+The Depressed Artists’ Support Bureau is a live art performance which will be part of DaDaFest 2018.
+In partnership with DaFaFest, it is making a guest appearance at Liverpool Mental Health Festival.
 It attempts to imagine what support for depressed artists might look like: offering peer support, practical guidance, and someone else to believe in you.